FrodoB4884/FrodoB4884/README.md

 - 👋 Hi, I’m @FrodoB4884
 - 👀 I’m interested in data analytics with python, and some small Unity and Godot games in my free time.
+- 👾 I also like doing retro/pixel art and sketches